 (3) Passengers having difficulty communicating with airline staff

-(4) International flights:children under 12 years old, Domestic flights:children under 8 years old.
+(4) International flights: children under 12 years old, Domestic flights: children under eight years old.

-- What is the meaning of passengers who require assistance from companion during an emergency evacuation?
+- What is the meaning of passengers who require assistance from their companion during an emergency evacuation?

 This refers to passengers who are unable to evacuate on their own and require assistance from any individuals accompanying them in the event of an emergency evacuation.
 Such passengers will not be permitted to sit in exit row seats.

-For examples, passengers traveling with children under eight (domestic flights) or under 12 (international flights)
+For example, passengers traveling with children under eight (domestic flights) or under 12 (international flights)